Algorithm-Kasten/typescript/src/data-structures/circular-queue/README.md

          rear references the last node in the queue
     Post: front element has been removed from the queue

+    IF front === rear
+        front ← ø
+        rear  ← ø
+        RETURN ø
+    END IF

     elem      ← front
     front     ← front.next
     rear.next ← front